brikrey67/rails-views/readme.md

 ## We Do: Define an Index Action and View (15 min)

 We need to first create a controller for our artists.
-In your terminal:
+In your terminal...

 ```bash
  $ touch app/controllers/artists_controller.rb
 ```
 > **Note** the convention for naming this file: pluralize resource name, snake_case

-In that file, let's define our controller:
+In that file, let's define our controller...

 ```ruby
 # in app/controllers/artists_controller.rb